 3) Portfolio Management

 Portfolio Managers analyse the strategic value and risks associated with each project and program within the portfolio.
 Portfolio Managers allocate resources based on strategic priorities, balance the portfolio to optimise benefits and make decisions to add, remove, or modify projects and programs within the portfolio.
 They provide strategic guidance, monitor portfolio performance, and ensure that the portfolio aligns with the organisation's overall strategic direction.
+These responsibilities should be clearly articulated in a Portfolio Manager Resume to demonstrate a comprehensive understanding of the role.

 Learn how to effectively implement business analysis frameworks and gain knowledge of the Project Management fundamentals with PMI Project Management Ready Training.